Has Johnny Depp Gone Vegan?

 Yep.
 Amazing heh?

 Not bad from a country that has about 30 million sheep and a ratio of seven sheep to one human.
-Here’s an article about it in the Independent Newspaper (one of the top newspapers in the UK).
+Here’s an article about it in the Independent Newspaper.

 Livestock are just products (assets) in our collective minds to be purchased from supermarkets.

 A poll of the number of vegetarians in the United States (by the Vegetarian Resource Group) shows that 5% are either vegetarian or vegan.
 That means 95% of them eat meat.
 Those numbers are about the same no matter where you go in so called “civilised countries”.
 All 95% of them have been brainwashed into thinking livestock aren’t able to perceive or feel things.
-Do we really think millions of years of evolution has evolved these animals not to perceive of feel things?
-Really?
-I mean, really?
-Come on.
+Do we really think millions of years of evolution has evolved these animals not to perceive or feel things?

 Here’s an eye-opener…